Will My Postgraduate Loan Be Enough?

 The Grants Register (available at local and academic libraries) and the Alternative Guide to Postgraduate Funding are two annual publications that list details of these.

-Considering all the skills and knowledge you will bring back from the course, it has the potential to be a very shrewd investment for a boss that values their employees!
+It’s worth asking your employer whether they’d be willing to contribute towards your fees.
+It’s worth noting down all the skills and knowledge the course teaches that can be beneficial to your company.
+This has the potential to be a very shrewd investment for a boss who values their employees!

 A student job